 2. Mix it with Tea Tree Oil

 Tea tree oil is so great for acne!
-One of the easiest ways to use it is by adding a drop to your moisturizer.
+One of the easiest ways to use it is by adding a drop to your moisturizer or another oil.

-So you can double up the natural goodness by mixing one drop of tea tree oil to two drops of jojoba.
-This gives it an anti bacterial, refreshing boost (and may help prevent the “purge” that some people can experience when beginning to use jojoba oil for acne).
+Mix one drop of tea tree oil with two drops of jojoba—giving it an anti bacterial, refreshing boost (and may help prevent the “purge” that some people can experience when beginning to use jojoba oil for acne).

 3. How to use it as a cleanser (the oil cleansing method)

-The oil cleansing method is a contradictory way to cleanse your skin!
-Essentially it is using oil to cleanse skin of its own oil.
+The oil cleansing method is a contradictory way to cleanse your skin.
+Essentially it is using oil to cleanse the oil from your skin.

-The theory is, in a very basic sense, that like attracts like.
-So by using oil as a cleanser, it “picks up” the sebum from your skin and pores, and makes it easier to remove.
+The basic theory is that like attracts like.
+So by using oil as a cleanser it “picks up” the sebum from your skin and pores, making it easier to remove.

-Because jojoba oil is light it can be a very good choice for this method, as it is easier to remove from skin.
+Because jojoba oil is light it is a good choice for this method, as it is easier to remove from skin.

-*Note – This seems to contradict the advice above about not massaging around skin.
+*Note – This seems to contradict the advice above about not massaging it in.
 But if you do this gently and remove it thoroughly afterwards it can work well.
-I do still recommend avoiding any sort of extra massage or manipulation to skin if you have severely inflamed or irritated acne however

 Here’s how to do this cleansing method: